Krassó-Szörény County: History

-In 1920, by the Treaty of Trianon, most of the county was assigned to Romania, with one small part (villages of Banatska Subotica and Dobričevo) which was assigned to the Kingdom of Serbs, Croats and Slovenes.
+The question was settled by the Paris Peace Conference (1919): most of the county was assigned to Romania, with one small part (villages of Banatska Subotica and Dobričevo) which was assigned to the Kingdom of Serbs, Croats and Slovenes (Yugoslavia).
+Other questions were finalized by the Treaty of Trianon (1920), and later border arrangements between Romania and Yugoslavia.
 The north of the county (including Lugoj) is now part of the Romanian county of Timiș, except for a 10 km wide strip along the Mureș River, which is in Arad County.
 The rest now forms Caraș-Severin County, except for the city Orșova, which is in Mehedinți County.

 Demographics

 Subdivisions

 In the early 20th century, the subdivisions of Krassó-Szörény county were: